jardimdanificado/papagaio/README.md

 * Delimiters and sigils can be swapped mid-processing for DSL adaptation.
 * Always trim input to avoid unintended whitespace captures with `...` patterns.

----

-# 19. Summary

-With self-modifying patterns, hybrid pipelines, recursive expansions, Lisp-style macros, and dynamic runtime hacks, Papagaio is a **full meta-programming framework** entirely based on text.
-You can:

-* Build DSLs
-* Create macro engines
-* Implement templating pipelines
-* Write mini-transpilers
-* Automate complex text generation

-Everything is declarative in the text, and runtime manipulation of delimiters, sigils, and keywords allows infinite flexibility.

----